GeorgeNAL/NALathletics-blog/_posts/2022-07-14-contract-speculation.md

 Every athlete, celebrity or other public figure has their way of dealing with the media machine: ignore, engage, outsource, delete.
 If they choose to engage, the whole spread from amiability to attack – if done well - can be beneficial to their brand.
 I believe that an athlete can be completely absent from social media without harming their earning potential.
 Even in individual sports, I think social media is an independent, parallel revenue stream, not an inseparable component of their main revenue stream.

-But what an athlete and fans cannot do – logistically, practically and financially – is try to stop the conversations around and about them (see also, Richardson, ShaCarri).
+But what an athlete and fans cannot do – logistically, practically and financially – is try to stop the conversations around and about them (see also: Richardson, ShaCarri).
 Because they are the sport.
 If people are not talking about the athletes, they’re not talking about the sport.
 If they’re not talking about the sport, the sport has no business.
 If the sport has no business, then we’re back to the beginning of the cycle: nobody’s talking.

 ##### RELATED: [TRACK & FIELD CAN LEARN FROM TENNIS: NO MEDIA, NO MONEY](https://nalathletics.com/blog/2021/06/04/track-and-field-tennis-no-media-no-money)